au-ts/libvmm/docs/MANUAL.md

 that these binaries work natively, as in, without being virtualised.
 If they do not, they likely will not work with the VMM either.

-You can either add these images into `board/$BOARD/images/` or specify the `IMAGE_DIR` argument when building the system which points to the directory that contains all of the files.
+Add these images to the `board/$BOARD/` directory or specify the `IMAGE_DIR` argument when building the system which points to the directory that contains all of the files.

-#### Implementation notes
+### Implementation notes

-Currently, the VMM is expecting there to be three separate images although it is possible to package all of these up into one single image, but the default Linux kernel configuration does not do this.
-It would be possible to change the VMM to allow this functionality.
+Currently the VMM expects three separate images, the guest kernel image, the Device Tree Blob (DTB), and the initial RAM disk.
+Despite it being possible to package all of these into one single image for a guest such as Linux, there has currently been no benefit to do this.
+It would be trivial to change the VMM to allow a different combination of guest images.
+If you need this behaviour, please open a GitHub issue or pull request.

-The VMM also (for now) does not have the ability to generate a DTB, therefore requiring the Device Tree Source at build time.
+The VMM also (for now) does not have the ability to generate a DTB at runtime, therefore requiring the Device Tree Source at build time.

-### Generic Interrupt Controller (GIC)
+## Generic Interrupt Controller (GIC)

-GIC version 2 and 3 are not fully virtualised by the hardware and therefore the interrupt controller is partially virtualised in the VMM.
-Confirm that your ARM platform supports either GICv2 or GICv3, as those are the versions that the VMM supports.
+On ARM architectures, there is a hardware device called the Generic Interrupt Controller (GIC).
+This device is responsible for managing interrupts between the hardware devices (e.g serial or ethernet) and software.
+Driving this device is necessary for any kind of guest operating system.

+Version 2, 3, and 4 of the GIC device is not fully virtualised by the hardware.
+This means that the parts that are not virtualised by the hardware must be instead emulated by the VMM.

+The VMM currently supports GIC version 2 and 3.
+GIC version 4 is a super-set of GIC version so if you see that your platform supports GIC version 4, it should still work with the VMM.
+If your platform does not support the GIC versions listed then the GIC emulation will need to be changed before your platform can be supported.

-### Add platform to VMM source code
+## Add platform to VMM source code

 <!-- @ivanv: These instructions could be improved -->